-• The ship's battery monitor is driven by a shunt, which is usually mounted close to the batteries.
-Ensure the D400 Lite is connected to the non-battery side of this shunt.
-If it is not, then the D400 Lite output will not be seen by the monitor.

-- The 6TB regulator incorporates an integral charge splitter (i.e. it is provided with two outputs).
+- The ship's battery monitor is driven by a shunt, which is usually mounted close to the service battery bank.
+Ensure the D400 Lite (or its regulator) is connected to the non-battery side of this shunt, usually in the negative line.
+If it is not, then the D400 Lite output will not be seen by the monitor. - The 6TB regulator incorporates an integral charge splitter (i.e. it is provided with two outputs).
 If one of these has been connected to the service battery bank and one to the engine cranking battery or windlass battery, it is possible that power from the D400 Lite is flowing to those batteries in preference to the service bank.
 Try connecting both regulator positive outputs together and onto the service bank to see if that improves matters. - If a dedicated ammeter is wired into the positive line between turbine and regulator input, this will read all current from the D400 Lite, including any power diverted to the regulator dump loads.